lightningpriest/samp-freeroam/README.md

 <div align="center">Project Freeroam is a Freeroam Gamemode made for <a href="https://www.sa-mp.com/">San Andreas Multiplayer</a></div>
 <div align="center">This project is started from scratch and take a time 1 month to be completed, this script is very basically and easy to learn.</div>
-<div align="center">You can host-self this gamemode but, respect the license, and do not remove any credits from the file.</div>
+<div align="center">You can self-host this gamemode but, respect the license, and do not remove any credits from the file.</div>

 ### Setup
-* Import the database to your phpMyAdmin
+* Import the database to your phpMyAdmin.
+* Install all dependencies listed below.
+* Configure the MySQL Settings.
+[View](https://github.com/rizzyneck/SAMP-Project-Freeroam/blob/main/Freeroam.pwn#L30)
-* Compile the gamemode
+* Compile the gamemode.
-* Run the server
+* Run the server.

 ### Dependencies
 | Name | Version | URL |